 The analogue current outputs operate in a 4 ...
-20 mA or 0 ...
-20 mA span.
+20 mA (active or passive) or 0 ...
+20 mA (active) span.

 Current outputs may be assigned to process values in the "Mode" section of the output menu.
 The outputs can be programmed and scaled within the menu structure.